simeononsecurity/simeononsecurity.ch/content/articles/secure-email-startmail-protonmail-tutanota/index.en.md

 9. [NIST Post-Quantum Cryptography Standards](https://csrc.nist.gov/projects/post-quantum-cryptography)
 10. [Privacy International - Email Privacy Guide](https://privacyinternational.org/)

-*Disclaimer: This article does not constitute legal advice.
+*Disclaimer: This article doesn't constitute legal advice.
 Please ensure you perform your research and due diligence before choosing an email service.
 Pricing and features are current as of May 2026 and subject to change.*